Ask a doctor about a prescription for VIACORLIX 7 MG/5 MG/2.5 MG FILM-COATED TABLETS

 If you take more Viacorlix than you should

-If you take too many tablets, contact your doctor immediately or go to the nearest hospital emergency department.
+If you take too many tablets, contact your doctor immediately or go to the emergency department of your nearest hospital.

-In case of overdose or accidental ingestion, contact the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount taken.
+In case of overdose or accidental ingestion, consult the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount taken.

-The most common symptom of an overdose is a decrease in blood pressure that may cause dizziness or fainting.
-If this occurs, lying down with your legs elevated may help.
+The most frequent symptom in case of overdose is a decrease in blood pressure that can cause dizziness or fainting.
+If this occurs, lying down with your legs raised may help.

-You may feel dizzy, dizzy, or weak.
-If your blood pressure drop is severe enough, you may experience shock.
+You may feel dizzy, lightheaded, or weak.
+If the drop in your blood pressure is severe enough, you may suffer from shock.
 You may feel your skin cold and wet, and you may lose consciousness.

 If you forget to take Viacorlix

-It is essential to take this medication every day as continuous treatment works best.
+It is essential to take this medication every day, as continuous treatment works better.
 However, if you forget to take a dose of Viacorlix, take the next dose at the usual time.
-Do not take a double dose to compensate for the missed dose.
+Do not take a double dose to make up for the forgotten dose.

 If you interrupt treatment with Viacorlix

-Since treatment with Viacorlix is usually lifelong, you should talk to your doctor before stopping this medication.
+Since treatment with Viacorlix is usually for life, you should talk to your doctor before stopping this medication.

-Stop treatment with this medicine and seek medical attention immediately if you experience any of the following side effects that may be severe:
+Stoptreatment with this medication andgoimmediately to your doctor if you experience any of the following side effects that may besevere:

 In decreasing order of frequency, side effects may include: